Java programmer expert

-There are a number of different sorting algorithms.
-The selection of an appropriate algorithm depends on factors such as the size and characteristics of the input data, available memory, and time and space requirements.
+There are numerous sorting algorithms available.
+The selection of an appropriate algorithm depends on factors such as the size and characteristics of the input data, available memory, and time and space complexity.

 Bucket (Bin) sort is a special sorting technique that consists in dividing the elements of the input vector into different groups (buckets or bins).
-These groups are formed on the basis of a uniform distribution (see also Uniform distribution).
+These groups are formed on the basis of a uniform distribution.
 The groups are then individually sorted by an arbitrary sorting algorithm and the output sorted output is the union of the results of the individual buckets.
-The computational complexity of the algorithm then depends on the algorithm that sorts the data in each group, the number of groups, as well as the uniform distribution of the values in the input.
+The computational complexity of the algorithm then depends on the algorithm used to sort individual buckets, the number of buckets created and on how uniformly the values are distributed in the input.

 worst | average | best | ||||